williamouyang/okta.github.io/_source/documentation/stormpath-import.md

 **Stringified**

 Stringifying serializes the entire object into a single string, which is then added as a value to the Profile attribute "customData".
 If there are multiple complex objects, they are all included in that string.
-Do not use this strategy if you will need to search your custom schema attributes in Okta.
+Do not use this strategy if you will need to search your custom schema properties in Okta.
 If you do not have a consistent schema across all accounts, and one property may have multiple types values, e.g. a number or string, the stringify option may be a better choice (if search is not needed).

 <a name="stormpath-directories-cloud"></a>
 ### Stormpath Directories (Cloud)